KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 17 : Count Front-Wheel Drive Makes

 The task is to calculate the total number of distinct vehicle makes that use front-wheel drive (FWD).

+## Problem 18 : Calculate Vehicles by Make and Drive Type

+The task is to calculate the total number of vehicles for each make and drive type, ordered alphabetically by make and by vehicle count in descending order.